-You must be aware of any use of these allergens in the food that you prepare and communicate this use to your customers (see 'Food labelling' for more information on your requirement to inform customers of any use of allergens in food you serve customers).
+You must be aware of any use of these allergens in the food that you prepare and communicate this use to your customers (see the 'Food labelling' section for more information on your requirement to inform customers of any use of allergens in food you serve customers).

 'Scores on the Doors'

-There has been a growing trend in recent years for local authorities to introduce schemes whereby their assessment of the business’ compliance with food hygiene regulations is scored and published for consumer information.
+There has been a growing trend in recent years for local authorities to introduce schemes whereby their assessment of a business’ compliance with food hygiene regulations is scored and published for consumer information.
 These schemes, commonly known as 'Scores on the Doors' schemes, have been introduced on the basis that if customers can see the extent to which an establishment complies with food hygiene legislation, then they can make an informed decision as to whether to eat in that establishment.
 This, in turn, is believed to provide a stimulus for businesses to improve their food hygiene practices.

-The large number of different schemes and associated symbols, used by different councils across Britain has resulted in concern that the public are confused when trying to compare the hygiene standards of premises in different locations.
+The large number of different schemes and associated symbols used by different councils across Britain has resulted in concern that the public are confused when trying to compare the hygiene standards of premises in different locations.
 This resulted in the Food Standards Agency developing and introducing a National Food Hygiene Rating Scheme in November 2010.
-This scheme ranks the cleanliness of premises that sell food between “0” (meaning urgent improvement is needed) and “5” (meaning very good).
+This scheme ranks the cleanliness of premises that sell food between '0' (meaning urgent improvement is needed) and '5' (meaning very good).

 The National Food Hygiene Rating Scheme covers all businesses that supply food directly to consumers, so this will include hotels, bed and breakfasts, supermarkets, restaurants, cafés and takeaways.

-Although not mandatory, the Food Standard Agency is steadily replacing most of the existing “Scores on Doors” schemes in England, Wales and Northern Ireland (a separate two-tier scheme operates in Scotland which has ratings of “pass” and “improvement needed”) as councils switch to it from their current schemes.
+Although not mandatory, the Food Standard Agency is steadily replacing most of the existing “Scores on Doors” schemes in England, Wales and Northern Ireland (a separate two-tier scheme operates in Scotland which has ratings of 'pass' and 'improvement needed') as councils switch to it from their current schemes.

-The National Scheme does not require councils to switch from their current scheme and many councils still use the alternative commercially run “Scores on the Doors” scheme which uses stars rather than numbers.
+The National Scheme does not require councils to switch from their current scheme and many councils still use the alternative commercially run 'Scores on the Doors' scheme which uses stars rather than numbers.